 When I went out, she had actually just stood up and started eating again, so she’s not even as full as she could be, or would be in an hour.
 It’s totally ok to see that entire hollow area rounded out and you should learn to recognize what is normal for your cow so that you can easily discern when she has a full rumen or if you’re dealing with bloat.
 (If that same area distends beyond “full” you need to assess whether you cow has bloat.)

-How to Know if a Beef Cow is Getting Enough To Eat
+How to Check the Rumen and Know if a Beef Cow is Getting Enough To Eat

 Let’s move on to our next example.